zhaoshengEE/Modulation_Classification/README.md

 + `model` folder contains the all the trained ANN and CNN models used in this project

-+ `ANN_vs_CNN.ipynb` is the code for comparing the performance of ANN and CNN on classifying the modulation schemes of the RF signals in dataset
++ `ANN_vs_CNN.ipynb` is the code for comparing the performance of ANN and CNN on classifying the modulation schemes of the RF signals in data set

-+ `ANN_using_PCA.ipynb` and `CNN_using_PCA.ipynb` are the code for applying PCA on the original dataset and observing the performance of ANN and CNN versus different values of dimension reduction
++ `ANN_using_PCA.ipynb` and `CNN_using_PCA.ipynb` are the code for applying PCA on the original data set and observing the performance of ANN and CNN versus different values of dimension reduction

 + `ANN.ipynb` and `CNN.ipynb` are the prototype of ANN and CNN models at the beginning stage of this project